ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 <p align="center"><img src="assets/week6/redirect_to_frontend.png" alt="accessibility text"></p>

-- Go to Route 53 and add the record for the route `cruddur.cr-cloud.online` and enable the alias to set the route to loadbalancer:
+- Go to Route 53 and add the record for the route `cruddur.cr-cloud.online` and enable the alias to set the route to load balancer:

 <p align="center"><img src="assets/week6/frontend_record.png" alt="accessibility text"></p>